 Can I freeze the Ham and Bacon Pastry Ring?

 Absolutely!
-When I make this recipe for my family, I often double the ingredients and make two pastry rings while I’m at it.
+When I make this recipe for my family, I often double the recipe and make two pastry rings while I’m at it.
 It doesn’t take that much more time and I like to pop the second ring into my freezer to bake fresh later, at the time that I need it.
 Bake the pastry ring from frozen, at 350 degrees F., for 30-35 minutes, or until golden brown and hot throughout.

 The recipe says to bake the pastry ring until it’s golden brown and hot throughout.
 What is the best way to know when the filling is hot at the center, exactly?